 Researchers have concluded that endometriosis has almost all the hallmarks of an autoimmune disease, and has been found to occur in conjunction with other autoimmune conditions like multiple sclerosis, rheumatoid arthritis and inflammatory bowel diseases (including Crohn’s and ulcerative colitis) .

-So this means there is definitely a connection between endometriosis and overall inflammation.
+So this means there is definitely a connection between endometriosis, overall inflammation and immune system dysfunction.
 Digging even deeper, inflammation is connected to our gut function and liver health (the liver’s ability to detox effectively), because gut and liver health play an important role in autoimmunity and the development of autoimmune disease.

-Additionally, researchers seem to agree that hormonal imbalance is at the root of this painful condition, with excess estrogen being at the forefront.
-I think it would be more accurate to say that hormonal imbalance exacerbates this condition, rather than causes it.
+Additionally, research shows that while hormonal imbalance is not at the root of this painful condition it massively exacerbates it, with excess or unopposed estrogen being at the forefront.
+In other words, hormonal imbalance can make it worse, but doesn’t cause it.

 Genetics also play a role as it’s been found that women who have a close relative with the condition are 7 to 10 times more likely to get endometriosis.
 In female twins, there is a likelihood that both will get the condition, especially if they are identical.[6,7] Other factors that have been linked to the development of endometriosis include alcohol use, which can increase estrogen in the body and decrease the liver’s detoxification function, and low body weight.[8,9]